Breast cancer starts when cells in the breast begin to divide and grow in an abnormal way.

 Hormone (endocrine) therapy

-As the female hormone oestrogen can play a part in stimulating some breast cancers to grow, several hormone therapies work in different ways to block the effect of oestrogen on cancer cells.
+The hormone oestrogen can stimulate some breast cancers to grow.
+A number of hormone therapies work in different ways to block the effect of oestrogen on cancer cells.

-Hormone therapy will only be prescribed if your breast cancer has receptors within the cells that bind to oestrogen and stimulate the cancer to grow.
-This is known as oestrogen receptor positive or ER+ breast cancer.
+Hormone therapy will only be prescribed if your breast cancer has receptors within the cell that bind to oestrogen, known as oestrogen receptor positive or ER+ breast cancer.

 All breast cancers are tested for oestrogen receptors using tissue from a biopsy or after surgery.
 If your cancer is oestrogen receptor positive, your specialist will discuss with you which hormone therapy they think is most appropriate.
 Tubular breast cancers are usually oestrogen receptor positive.

 Chemotherapy destroys cancer cells using anti-cancer drugs.
 It is given to reduce the risk of breast cancer returning.

 People diagnosed with tubular breast cancer don’t usually have chemotherapy.
 This is because tubular breast cancer is almost always low grade and much less likely than some other types of breast cancer to spread to other areas of the body.
 However, it may be recommended for some people.

 Whether you’re offered chemotherapy depends on various features of the cancer.
 Factors that will be considered include its size, its grade and whether the lymph nodes are affected.